 Research and Resources

-Online Electronic Resources and Services
+Online Resources and Services

 Have you tried RefWorks?
-RefWorks is a Web-based bibliography and database manager that allows you to create your own personal database by importing references from text files or online databases.
+RefWorks is a Web-based bibliography and citation manager that allows you to create your own personal database by importing references from text files or online databases.
 You can use these references in writing your publications and automatically format the citations and the bibliography when you are ready.
 NOTE: You can create as many as these bibliographic databases as you wish and even share development and access rights across a group as well.

 Database searching (999-8678)